 If the idea that imperialism is something to be ashamed of or embarrassed about is abandoned and it is accepted as a cultural and ideological episode in British history, then it can be accepted as an element—and an important one—in the make-up of our greatest composer [Elgar] (Richards 2001, 45).

 There are quite a lot of implicit assumptions going on here.
+First, that empire was something so unacknowledged in much traditional musicological literature because dealing with the difficulties of empire involved confronting the ‘embarrassment’ of reckoning with an imperial past.
+Second, there was also an aesthetic preconception that music written explicitly ‘for’ empire would not (necessarily) be as ‘G/great’ as music written for other reasons (empire has never set comfortably within the hierarchies of older debates about art-for-art’s sake).
 Richard argues for the inclusion of empire in the culture history of music specifically because doing so will tell us more about a ‘great [male] composer’ like Edward Elgar (1857–1934).
 The bigger elephant in the room here is that imperialism is something that British society needs to address and discuss so that more awareness of colonialism—which William Fourie has written about as Britain’s ‘cultural amnesia’ about empire (Fourie 2020)—can finally be acknowledged.
 Re-reading Imperialism and Music in light of the upsurge in conversations around decolonisation over the last decade, this absence is stark.
-As British imperial historiography more generally is now heading towards what Annamaria Mortescu-Mayes has explored as De-Illustrating the History of the British Empire (effectively, a move away from centring the perspectives and voices of the coloniser) (Motrescu-Mayes 2021), then how can music scholars work to ‘unread’ or—even—‘unhear’ (Morabito et. al. 2025) historicised norms?
+As British imperial historiography more generally is now heading towards what Annamaria Mortescu-Mayes (2021) has explored as De-Illustrating the History of the British Empire (effectively, a move away from centring the perspectives and voices of the coloniser), then how can music scholars work to ‘unread’ or—even—‘unhear’ (Morabito et. al. 2025) historicised norms?

-As intersectional and decolonial scholarship is increasingly recognising, music is a particularly useful model for creative approaches to understanding the complexities of empire precisely because it can a reflexive medium for approaching and exploring repatriation through sound (Diettrich 2019).
+As intersectional and decolonial scholarship is increasingly recognising, music is a particularly useful model for creative approaches to understanding the complexities of empire: music, after all, can be a reflexive medium for approaching and exploring repatriation through sound (Diettrich 2019).
 Yet, if—as Author 1 argues in this colloquy—pieces of music like Australia’s national anthem are a kind of ‘imperial hangover’ of empire, then the next question is how (and for whom) this kind of hangover can be cured.
 To decentre Britain from future scholarship on music and the British empire also means to defamiliarise ourselves with—and then perhaps, to hear afresh—the aesthetic hierarchies around musical value that underpinned so much of the music written within imperial cultures.
-Part of this task involves critically asking ourselves, when we read and listen, not only which repertoires are absent from the last two decades of published academic scholarship on music and the British empire but also who is listening—and who has the privilege of listening, reading and researching?
+Part of this task involves critically asking ourselves, when we read and listen, not only which repertoires are absent from the last two decades of published academic scholarship on music and the British empire but also ‘who’ is listening—and who has the privilege of listening, reading and researching.

 I will conclude with a gesture to Dylan Robinson’s 2020 Hungry Listening.
-Robinson’s opening chapter, entitled ‘Writing Indigenous Space’ invites non-Indigenous readers (a demographic that includes privileged researchers such as myself) to respectfully take a step back from reading a section of his book that is—at the end of the day—not reserved for them:
+Robinson’s opening chapter, entitled ‘Writing Indigenous Space’, invites non-Indigenous readers (a demographic that includes privileged researchers such as myself) to respectfully take a step back from reading a section of his book that is—at the end of the day—not reserved for them: